Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 Whenever you take the Dash minor action, attacks of opportunity against you have disadvantage until the end of the current turn.

 ### Demure
-Whenever you hit a creature with an attack, they cannot make attacks of opportunity against you until the start of your next turn.
+After you hit a creature with an attack, they cannot make attacks of opportunity against you until the start of your next turn.

 ### Dodgy
 You have advantage on Dodge rolls.